11.2 Selection Sort¶

 11.2.1 Algorithm Characteristics¶

-- Time complexity of \(O(n^2)\), non-adaptive sorting: The outer loop has \(n - 1\) rounds in total.
+- Time complexity \(O(n^2)\), non-adaptive sorting: The outer loop has \(n - 1\) rounds in total.
 The length of the unsorted interval in the first round is \(n\), and the length of the unsorted interval in the last round is \(2\).
-That is, each round of the outer loop contains \(n\), \(n - 1\), \(\dots\), \(3\), \(2\) inner loop iterations, summing to \(\frac{(n - 1)(n + 2)}{2}\).
+That is, the rounds of the outer loop contain inner loops with \(n\), \(n - 1\), \(\dots\), \(3\), and \(2\) iterations, summing to \(\frac{(n - 1)(n + 2)}{2}\).

-- Space complexity of \(O(1)\), in-place sorting: Pointers \(i\) and \(j\) use a constant amount of extra space.
+- Space complexity \(O(1)\), in-place sorting: Pointers \(i\) and \(j\) use a constant amount of extra space.

 nums[i]may be swapped to the right of an element equal to it, causing a change in their relative order.